-I was honoured to participate in the Mobility Programme for Incoming Professors at the Giacomo Leopardi School of Advanced Studies, University of Macerata.
+I was honoured to be a Visiting Professor for the Mobility Programme for Incoming Professors at the Giacomo Leopardi School of Advanced Studies, University of Macerata.
 Invited as a visiting scholar, I contributed to the university’s international academic initiatives within the Educating Future Citizens (EFC) project, funded by the Italian National Recovery and Resilience Plan (PNRR) under Ministerial Decree 291/2024 – Mission 4 “Education and Research”, Component 1, Investment 3.4 “Advanced University Teaching and Skills”.
+The programme provides a valuable platform for cross-border collaboration, innovative teaching, and the development of long-term research and educational synergies.

 Academic and Cross-Cultural Impact